 Whether it is carrying out statutory responsibilities or providing other services, the community expects that Council will operate effectively, efficiently and fairly.
-Having a robust governance framework in place significantly contributes to meeting the community's expectations.
+Having a robust governance framework in place significantly contributes to meeting the community's expectations and ensures Council decisions are made in an open and transparent way.